sorydima/REChain-/Contributing.md

 3. Make your changes and submit a pull request (PR).

+## Updated for Version 4.1.6+1149

+Please note that this document is current as of REChain version 4.1.6+1149 (2025-07-08).
+Contributions should align with the new features and architecture introduced in this release, including Matrix, Telegram, blockchain, IPFS, AI integrations, and the dynamic plugin system.

 Please follow our coding standards outlined in the [CONTRIBUTING.md](https://github.com/sorydima/REChain-/blob/main/CONTRIBUTING.md).

 ---